Microscopic theory of electron quadrupling condensates: Introduction

 The previous theoretical demonstrations of such states were based on phenomenological classical field theory -- Ginzburg-Landau or London models.
-Namely, the following works considered the case where at low or zero temperature the system is a superconductor \cite{babaev2002phase,babaev_superconductor_2004,bojesen_time_2013,bojesen_phase_2014,agterberg_dislocations_2008,how_broken_2024,maccari_effects_2022, kuklov_deconfined_2006,kuklov_deconfined_2008, radzihovsky_quantum_2009,berg_charge-4e_2009,herland_phase_2010} (for a review see \cite{svistunov_superfluid_2015}).
+Namely, the following works considered the case where at low or zero temperature the system is a superconductor \cite{babaev2002phase,babaev_superconductor_2004,bojesen_time_2013,bojesen_phase_2014,agterberg_dislocations_2008,how_broken_2024,maccari_effects_2022, kuklov_deconfined_2006,kuklov_deconfined_2008, radzihovsky_quantum_2009,berg_charge-4e_2009,herland_phase_2010} (for a brief review see \cite{svistunov_superfluid_2015}).
 Counterparts of this state in purely bosonic models were studied in \cite{kuklov_counterflow_2003,kuklov_commensurate_2004,zheng_counterflow_2025,soyler_sign-alternating_2009,sellin_superfluid_2018}.
-Within the BCS theory for $U(1)\times Z_2$ (or some other, like $U(1)\times U(1)$) superconductor, generically, the highest critical temperature is associated with the superconducting transition or transition where, besides superconductivity, the system breaks an additional symmetry.
-Namely, the other symmetries, such as time-reversal $Z_2$, can only be broken at the same or lower temperature $T_{BTRS} \leq T_{SC}$, and hence no composite order is possible.
-The previous works relied on first deriving a BCS theory at low temperature or introducing phenomenologically classical field theory.
-Then, it was shown that fluctuation corrections to such a mean-field theory, under certain restrictive conditions, can change the sequence of the phase transitions.
-For example, for a system which breaks $U(1)\times Z_2$ symmetry at low temperature, one can instead get $T_{SC} < T_{BTRS}$.
-In that case, the intermediate electron quadrupling phase is described by a product of two classical fields, hence, effectively by a four-electron order parameter, given by the linear combination of $\langle b_x b_y^\dagger \rangle$, where the bosonic field $b$ corresponds to a pair of electrons.
-In that construction, one can make conclusions only on classical-field-theory aspects of the electron quadrupling state.
+Within the BCS theory for $U(1)\times Z_2$ (or some other, like $U(1)\times U(1)$) superconductor, generically, the highest critical temperature is associated with the superconducting transition or transition where the system becomes superconducting, simultaneously breaking additional symmetries.
+Namely, the other symmetries, such as time-reversal $Z_2$, can only be broken at the same or lower temperature $T_{BTRS} \leq T_{SC}$ (here and below BTRS denotes broken time-reversal symmetry and SC - superconductivity), and hence no composite order is possible within BCS theory framework.